MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 #### What happens if a user turns on/off AI Builder per user capacity add-on license?

 Some user licenses include seeded AI Builder credits.
 For example, the Power Apps per user license includes 500 seeded AI Builder credits.
-Whether or not the **AI Builder capacity per user add-on** is selected, the corresponding AI Builder credits are still added to the total number of AI Builder credits owned at your tenant level and can be used.
+If **AI Builder capacity per user add-on** isn't selected, the 500 AI Builder credits are still added to the total number of AI Builder credits owned at your tenant level and can be used.

 #### What happens to my data and models when my AI Builder trial expires?

-Data and models are kept within your environment and aren't deleted.
-Data and models are only deleted when the environment is deleted.
+Data and models are deleted only when the environment is deleted.

 ### See also